-The AAP clinical report Adolescent Male Sexual and Reproductive Health Care provides guidance on how to deliver sexual and reproductive health care services to adolescent male patients and how to provide education and guidance on safe and responsible sexual behavior.
+Adolescent Male Sexual and Reproductive Health Care: This clinical report provides guidance on how to deliver sexual and reproductive health care services to adolescent male patients and how to provide education and guidance on safe and responsible sexual behavior.

-The AAP clinical report Sexuality Education for Children and Adolescents discusses educational opportunities to address safe sexual behaviors with adolescent males and the potential unintended consequences of their actions.
+Sexuality Education for Children and Adolescents: This clinical report discusses educational opportunities to address safe sexual behaviors with adolescent males and the potential unintended consequences of their actions.

-Contraception is a vital part of an adolescent male's safe sexual practices.
-The AAP's policy statement on Condom Use stresses the importance of male condom use in preventing pregnancy and STIs.
+Condom Use: Contraception is a vital part of an adolescent male's safe sexual practices.
+This policy statement stresses the importance of male condom use in preventing pregnancy and STIs.

 Education and Engaging Young Men in Reproductive Health